 The anticipation of receiving a product you ordered is almost always palpable.
 Beyond just the anticipation though, customers want to make sure they’re around to receive the package or know when the person they bought the package for receives it.
 For any of these reasons, they may be checking that tracking link pretty regularly to know exactly when a package arrives.

-This is another pivotal moment for your branding, and that’s why ShippingEasy is introducing Branded Tracking pages for all of our customers.
+This is another pivotal moment for your branding, and that’s why ShippingEasy introduced Branded Tracking pages and notifications for all of our customers.
 Branded Tracking lets you create a custom landing page that includes your company logo, links to your social pages and website(s), and includes tracking information and a visual progress indicator.

 Linking a customer to a website that is your own property, as opposed to the carrier’s tracking site, lets you control the experience they have.
-It also increases the opportunities for upsells and cross-sells as well as simply getting the customer back to your website.
+It also increases the opportunities for upsells and cross-sells, can bring customers back to your website/social pages, and can encourage email signups.
 You can also gather important metrics to see what resonates with customers and continually tweak what you feature on the page to garner the highest conversions possible.

 ShippingEasy helps you track all of this information in an intuitive dashboard that displays all this information in one place.

-Coming soon to ShippingEasy’s Branded Tracking will be the addition of Product Recommendations, custom branding with colors and fonts, as well as the ability to create a single custom page for each of your stores (currently, you can create one Branded Tracking page for all your stores and marketplaces).
+So far, we’ve added multiple page templates, email and SMS notifications, and multiple email templates.
+Coming soon to ShippingEasy’s Branded Tracking will be the addition of Product Recommendations, custom branding with colors and fonts, promotional images, plus the ability to create a single custom page for each of your stores (currently, you can create one Branded Tracking page for all your stores and marketplaces).

 We often recommend using the free shipping materials you can get from USPS, FedEx, and UPS.
 These materials can be ordered online and delivered right to your door and they provide great cost savings for your business.
 That aside, there’s something to be said about using branded packaging in your e-commerce shipping.